-- 2.1 This Standard does not apply to "lightweight" steel cladding, intended primarily for agricultural and residential building applications, where the sheet thickness can be less than the minimum specified in Section 5. - 2.2 This Standard does not apply to roof deck where roofing materials are to be installed on top of the deck, as covered by CSSBI 10M Standard for Steel Roof Deck. - 2.3 This Standard does not apply to cladding for use on farm buildings, as covered by CSSBI 21M Standard for Steel Farm Cladding. - 2.4 This Standard does not cover items which are normally outside the scope of work of the sheet steel cladding manufacturer and erector such as, but not limited to: - a) structural girts, purlins, wall supports, and roof supports; - b) base angles and caulking of same; - doors, sash, and louvers, including structural framing or reinforcement for same and other openings; - d) field painting; and - e) cant or parapet flashing, and other flashing associated with other trades.
+- 2.1 This Standard does not apply to steel cladding intended primarily for residential buildings, as covered by CSSBI 23M Standard for Residential Steel Cladding, where the sheet thickness can be less than the minimum specified in Section 5. - 2.2 This Standard does not apply to roof deck where roofing materials are to be installed on top of the deck, as covered by CSSBI 10M Standard for Steel Roof Deck. - 2.3 This Standard does not apply to cladding for use on farm buildings, as covered by CSSBI 21M Standard for Steel Farm Cladding. - 2.4 This Standard does not cover items which are normally outside the scope of work of the sheet steel cladding manufacturer and erector such as, but not limited to: - a) structural girts, purlins, wall supports, and roof supports; - b) base angles and caulking of same; - c) doors, sash, and louvers, including structural framing or reinforcement for same and other openings; - d) wall or roof mounted photovoltaic systems; - e) field painting; and - f) cant or parapet flashing, and other